ExCorde314/capstone-scrabble-site/Tests/README.md

   - look for other less optimal solutions which might be correct
 3. Check for connectivity
 4. Check for word extension
-5. Blank tiles to test
+5. Blank tiles to test -> '?' -> blank tiles on board should be errors and in hand should create words
-6. Bingo words
+6. Bingo words -> check score with valid board
 7. Creates disconnected words sometimes